gogorichie/gogorichieblog/content/blog/Microsoft/GithubCopilot-Enabling.md

   - "Github-Copilot"
   - "DevOps"
 ---
-This blog post was written for future Richard and anyone else who might be be looking for documentation on where to start with enabling GitHub Copilot within an organization.
+This blog post was written for future Richard and anyone else who might be looking for documentation on where to start with enabling GitHub Copilot within an organization.

 **What is GitHub Copilot?**